 - Ethnographic Museum of Nessebar (10:30am-2pm, 2:30-6pm from June 1 to July 8; 10:30am-2pm, 2:30-7pm from July 9 to September 24;3 lev) – see a collection of traditional crafts and everyday items from household items, clothing and old magazines in the two-storey house built in 1840.

 Most restaurants in Nessebar line the coast to take advantage of the coastal views.
-And many of them serve Bulgarian Black Sea Coast cuisine which consists of mainly seafood such as Black Sea mussels, grilled and fried fish, calamari, and so much more.
+And many of them serve Bulgarian Black Sea Coast cuisine, consisting mainly of seafood such as Black Sea mussels, grilled and fried fish, calamari, and so much more.

 When you are famished from all the sightseeing, try one of these places in Nessebar: